tamalerhino/kube-lab/setup-alpine.md

 - `no`
 - `<root_password>`
 - `<confirm_root_password>`
-- `UTC` or whaterver timezone youre in
+- `UTC` or whatever timezone you're in
 - `none`
 - `chrony`
 - `1`